Harnessing Test-time Adaptation for NLU tasks Involving Dialects of English: Method

+We first consider dialect $D$ of a joint distribution $p(x,y)$ where $x \in X, y \in Y$ are the input and output space, $p_S(x^s,y^s)$ and $p_T(x^t,y^t)$ are the distributions of the source and the target dialect respectively.
+During test-time, we are given the source data $D_S = {(x_1^s, y_1^s), ..., (x_n^s, y_n^s)}$ and the unlabeled target data $D_T = {x_1^t, ..., x_n^t}$. \cite{liang2023ttasurvey}.
+TTDA aims to use self-supervised learning on $D_T$ to improve the performance of the model originally trained on $D_S$ without access to $D_S$.
+The most foundational of TTDA techniques is SHOT~\cite{shot}, which leverages the use of self-supervised pseudo-labeling in conjunction with information maximization in order to improve the performance of the model at test time.
+Previous works have shown promise in using TTDA in the NLP domain \cite{banerjee-etal-2021-self, ye-etal-2022-robust, zhang-etal-2021-matching, wang-etal-2021-efficient-test, 10.1162/tacl_a_00468, laparra-etal-2021-semeval}.
+In addition, most have not adapted successful TTDA techniques such as SHOT~\cite{shot}, except for \citet{zhang-etal-2021-matching} in domain adaptation.

 We perform our experiments on selected GLUE~\cite{wang2018glue} tasks: CoLA~\cite{cola}, RTE~\cite{wang2018glue}, SST-2~\cite{sst2} with dialectal transformation via Multi-VALUE~\cite{ziems2023multi}.
-The dialects which we select are based on a subset from \citet{ziems2023multi}: SAE (Standard American English), Indian (Indian English), Nigerian (Nigerian English), and Singaporean (Singaporean English).

-Our implementation of SHOT~\cite{shot} follows the default hyperparameters, and otherwise \citet{zhang-etal-2021-matching}.
-Each training was done on 6 NVIDIA RTX A5000.
-All of our hyperparameters are shown in Table \ref{table:hyperparams}.
-Experimental results are shown in Table \ref{table:main-result}. $\Delta$ stands for the performance difference before and after TTA is applied on a model that has been fine-tuned on the evaluation dialect.
-We calculate the individual dialectal gap according to Equation \ref{eq:dialectal_gap} in Table \ref{table:dialectal_gap}.

-We perform Pearson correlation analysis of Gap against $\Delta$, we obtain a p-value of $0.0041 < 0.005$, indicating that there is a strong relationship between the two and the coefficient is $0.8455$, suggesting that there is a positive relationship between gap and $\Delta$. \textbf{Based on this evidence, we observe that there is a strong positive relationship between the dialectal gap and $\Delta$.
-This means that as the dialectal gap increases, the more TTA will be beneficial in reducing said gap.}
+Our selection of these tasks is deliberate to ensure a diverse and representative evaluation of TTDA’s effectiveness across NLU challenges even under limited computing resources.
+CoLA and SST-2 are single-sequence tasks with distinct metrics: Matthew's Correlation and accuracy respectively.
+RTE, on the other hand, is a multi-sequence task.
+This variety ensures different evaluation settings, input structures, and linguistic phenomena, ideal for robust evaluation of dialect adaptation.
+The dialects which we select are based on a subset from \citet{ziems2023multi}: SAE, IndE, NgE, and SingE.